disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/01-overview.md

 Smithy4s comes with opt-in http4s-specific module, that contains functions that are aware of this protocol, and can be used to quickly synthetise http services and clients.

-As for the json aspect of the protocol, [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala/) is used for the (de)serialisaiton of the http bodies.
+As for the json aspect of the protocol, [jsoniter-scala](https://github.com/plokhotnyuk/jsoniter-scala/) is used for the (de)serialisation of the http bodies.

 ## Semantics